-The District has adopted and implemented all current Statements of the Governmental Accounting Standards Board (GASB) that are applicable as of June 30, 2023, including GASB Statement No. 96, Subscription Based Information Technology Arrangements.
+The District has adopted and implemented all current Statements of the Governmental Accounting Standards Board (GASB) that are applicable as of June 30, 2024.

 Note 2.
 Explanation of Certain Differences between Governmental Fund Statements and District-wide Statements

 Due to the differences in the measurement focus and basis of accounting used in the governmental fund statements and the District-wide statements, certain financial transactions are treated differently.
 The differences result primarily from the economic focus of the Statement of Activities, compared with the current financial resources of the governmental funds.